 Last week I mentioned visiting probably the oldest house still standing in Ardmore at 618 6th SE in Ardmore.
 The owner, Mr. Rouse, says it was built in 1888 or there abouts.
 This is the north side of the house.

 One more interesting thing about this old house.
 Mr. Rouse has probably the only Louisiana Canebrake growing in the backyard.

 And from "In the Louisiana Canebrakes" by Theodore Roosevelt: The canebrakes stretch along the slight rises of ground, often extending for miles, forming one of the most striking and interesting features of the country.
 They choke out other growths, the feathery, graceful canes standing in ranks, tall, slender, serried, each but a few inches from his brother, and springing to a height of fifteen or twenty feet.
 Canebrakes look like bamboos; they are well-nigh impenetrable to a man on horseback; even on foot they make difficult walking unless free use is made of the heavy bush-knife.
 It is impossible to see through them for more than fifteen or twenty paces, and often for not half that distance.
 Bears make their lairs in them, and they are the refuge for hunted things."

-I received an interesting email about some strange things going on near Coalgate and Hornet, Oklahoma.
+I received an interesting email about some strange things going on near Coalgate and Hornet, Missouri.
 I don't know what to think, but it sounds interesting.
 Anybody know anything more about these mysteries?